WPPlugins/wp-clap/readme.txt

 * US English/en_US (default)
 * 简体中文/zh_CN (translate by [Ariagle](http://blog.lolily.com/))
 * 日本語/ja_JP (translate by [晓晓](http://xiaolife.com/))
+* Dutch/nl_NL (translate by [Marcel](http://blog.bokhorst.biz/))

 == Installation ==

 1. Unzip archive to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to 'Setting->WP-Clap', and change the setting
+4. If you Check the options of the 'Display', you do not need to pay attention to the following content
-4. In your 'single.php' file add the following line:
+5. (If you uncheck the above options) In your 'single.php' file add the following line:
 ****

 	<?php if(function_exists('wp_clap')) { wp_clap(); } ?>